Sri Krishna (singer): Early life

-Krishna started his career as a child anchor in Akashvani, Vijayawada and then participated in various stage shows and singing competitions.
+Sri Krishna started his career as a child anchor in Akashvani, Vijayawada and then participated in various stage shows and singing competitions.
 He completed his bachelor's degree in P. B. Siddhartha Arts College and post graduation in Sarada college, in Vijayawada.
-He got recognition with the song Aadinchi Ashta Chamma from the film Ashta Chamma and recorded songs for composers like Koti and Mani Sharma.
+He got recognition with the song "Aadinchi Ashta Chamma" from the film Ashta Chamma and recorded songs for composers like Koti and Mani Sharma.